MackenzieWallBlog/vue-ghlog-template/code/ReviewLenses.md

+# Review Lenses

 When you come to review a merge request, there are a lot of things to check for, and it is difficult to keep them in your working memory all at the same time.

-These are also great ways to double check your own work before submitting your MR for others to review.
+These are also great ways to double check your own work before submitting your MR for others to review, and ways to think about other's code you are reviewing.

 ## The Prompt Lens
 Does this actually address the ticket?
 There are plenty of times a ticket is misunderstood, it is great to get a double check.